jihoun/terraform/README.md

 * s3

 ## lambda
 Quickly deploy a lambda function, including the role.
-It can be deployed within a VPC and it automatically syncs with a local folder.
+It can be deployed within a VPC and it automatically syncs with a local folder containing the app to be deployed.

 ## lambda_api
 Make a lambda function available behind an api gateway based endpoint.
 The following are optional: